-Notwithstanding the 'housing' objectives of Bill 23, there is a need to also ensure that the established land use compatibility framework continues to protect the long-term viability of existing or planned industrial, manufacturing or other uses within Employments Areas.
-By definition these uses are defined as 'Major Facilities' and 'Major goods movement facilities and corridors', and their industrial functions are potentially vulnerable to encroachment by proposed new nearby residential uses, defined as 'Sensitive Land Uses', that require land use conversions.
+While the 'housing' objectives of Bill 23 are substantial, there is a need to also ensure that the established provincial land use compatibility framework continues to protect the long-term viability of existing or planned industrial and manufacturing and related uses within Employment Areas.

+By definition industrial and manufacturing uses are defined as 'Major Facilities' and further, 'Major goods movement facilities and corridors', potentially vulnerable to encroachment of future land use conversions that support of new residential uses to be located nearby.
+Residential uses are defined as 'Sensitive Land Uses' by 'A Place to Grow' and the 'Provincial Policy Statement'.